samolds/principia/README.md

-    app.yaml       -    Used for basic project settings with Google App Engine controllers/   -    All of the business logic for web pages misc/          -    Random project files not actually necessary for web app models.go      -    The schema for the database routes.go      -    What urls point to which controllers settings.go    -    Useful global app configurations
+    app.yaml       -    Used for basic project settings with Google App Engine controllers/   -    All of the business logic for web pages misc/          -    Random project files not actually necessary for web app models/        -    The schemas for the database routes.go      -    What urls point to which controllers settings.go    -    Useful global app configurations
     static/        -    Static HTML resources